denisgulev/aws-bootcamp-cruddur-2023/journal/week6.md

 8. modify "service-backend-flask.json" by adding the field "loadBalancers"
 9. run the "create-service" command again
-10. once the service is up and healthy, we can access the application from the LoadBalancer DNS Name
+10. once the service is up and healthy, we can access the application from the LoadBalancer DNS Name and NOT through task IP anymore
 11. we can setup access-logs for the ALB inside the "Attributes" tab

+## Prepare the Frontend for production

+1. define a nginx.conf file to be used as reverse-proxy
+2. define a Dockerfile for production build
+3. follow steps under "Repository for Frontend"
+4. register the task definition for the frontend
+5. execute "create-service" command for the frontend